Go Back

 Peak of severe weather potentially on Thursday

-Although it is still several days away, the atmospheric setup looks conducive to a higher-end severe weather threat on Thursday.
-The first will be the aforementioned cold front moving into a very hot air mass.
-The contrast in air masses combined with ample energy, spin in the atmosphere and rising air for thunderstorms to grow will lead to widespread thunderstorms by Thursday afternoon.
+The atmospheric setup looks conducive to a higher-end severe weather threat on Thursday.
+The first will be the aforementioned cold front clashing with hot air.
+The contrast in air temperatures combined with ample energy, spin in the atmosphere and rising air for thunderstorms to grow will lead to widespread thunderstorms by Thursday afternoon.

 "A more vigorous and worrisome severe thunderstorm risk is likely by later Thursday into Thursday night, as AccuWeather severe weather experts are already forecasting a moderate risk of severe thunderstorms during this time across parts of the Dakotas," warned AccuWeather Senior Meteorologist Dan Pydynowski.